EthanPui/html-Resume/README.md

 # html-Resume
-Just using HTML to create a Resume with Hobbies page and Contact page
+Using HTML to create a Resume with a Hobbies page and Contact page